 It costs about $200 to get a telomere test.
 We use Spectracell as they have been commercially testing telomeres as long as anybody and have an excellent database to compare your results with others.

 To have optimum health, you will need to optimize your omega-3 index too.
-You can do this by supplementing with fish oil or EPA/DHA algae-derived supplements for vegetarians.
+You can do this with supplements for brain health like fish oil or EPA/DHA algae-derived supplements for vegetarians.
 Not surprisingly, your telomere length and omega-3 indices are closely related and the things that help one will help the other.
 I like doing both because the omega-3 index will help you determine which part of your telomere stress is from too little EPA/DHA (aka omega-3s).

 So there you have it.
 Get a routine blood test, get a telomere test and an omega-3 index to see how your health plan is working for you.